August 2, 2013

-How would the new bill help horses?
+How would the PAST Act help horses?

 The bill adds a prohibition on “action devices,” typically metal chains that are strapped to the lower portion of the horse's front legs.
 The chains rub against and strike the tissue that has been sensitized by caustic chemicals, so the horse lifts his front legs high off the ground in reaction to the pain.

-H.R.
-1518 also outlaws stacks and pads, known as “performance packages,” which are nailed to the horse’s hoof to add weight and height, forcing the horse to lift his feet higher and strike the ground harder, at an abnormal angle.
+The PAST Act also outlaws stacks and pads, known as “performance packages,” which are nailed to the horse’s hoof to add weight and height, forcing the horse to lift his feet higher and strike the ground harder, at an abnormal angle.
 The stacks are also often used to conceal sharp or hard objects that have been inserted into the soft tissue of the horses’ hooves to increase pressure and pain and obtain the desired gait.
 This misuse of these devices has been widely condemned by veterinary groups, including the American Veterinary Medical Association, the American Association of Equine Practitioners, and the Humane Society Veterinary Medical Association.

-H.R.
-1518 also explicitly prohibits not only soring a horse for the purpose of showing or selling the horse but also directing another person to sore a horse for these purposes.
+The PAST Act also explicitly prohibits not only soring a horse for the purpose of showing or selling the horse but also directing another person to sore a horse for these purposes.